 One of the most important experiences in the life of Jacob, the grandson of Abraham, was his mystical dream about a ladder that reached to heaven.
 This dream took place in Jerusalem.

-866 BCE Jerusalem becomes the capitol of Israel
+866 BCE Jerusalem becomes the capital of Israel

-King David established Jerusalem as the capitol city of Israel.
+King David established Jerusalem as the capital city of Israel.

 825 BCE The first Temple in Jerusalem